Curfew in effect for West Palm Beach

-West Palm Beach Mayor Keith James issued a nighttime curfew Sunday in the city.
+West Palm Beach Mayor Keith James issued a nighttime curfew in the city on Sunday night, shortly before 9 p.m.

-The curfew is in effect nightly from 9 p.m. until 6 a.m. for the next 72 hours, unless the city extends it or terminates it before that time.
+The curfew became effective beginning Sunday at 9 p.m. and ending Wednesday at 9 p.m., unless the city chooses to extend it or terminate it before that time.

 People are asked to peacefully disburse from any city roadway, including downtown West Palm Beach, where a protest in response to the death of George Floyd spilled onto Interstate 95.
 Some protesters still remained as dusk turned to darkness.